 E-Mail: Mrs. Nancy Harris

-Current University of Akron students may schedule an advising appointment with Mrs. Harris in the School of Speech-Language Pathology and Audiology through the following website:
+Current University of Akron students may schedule an advising appointment with Mrs. Harris in the School of Speech-Language Pathology and Audiology by using this form.

 You will need to enter your UAnet ID and password for access to the site.
 Once you are on the homepage, click on the link labeled instructions.
-A Microsoft word document will open giving you detailed instructions for scheduling an appointment.
+A Microsoft word document will open giving you detailed instructions to schedule an appointment.